 Are your showers suddenly turning lukewarm halfway through?
 Fluctuating water temperatures are a common symptom of a struggling water heater.
 This can be caused by a couple of issues.
 A thick layer of sediment at the bottom of the tank can insulate the water from the heating element, making it work harder and less effectively.
 This inefficiency not only leaves you with unpredictable hot water but can also lead to higher energy bills.
 If your water heater can't keep up, it might be a sign that it's nearing the end of its life and it's time to look into more energy-saving systems.

-When to Call a Professional Plumber
+When Should You Call a Plumber?

 While it’s tempting to tackle home repairs yourself, a leaking water heater is one of those problems that often requires a professional.
 Trying to fix it without the right knowledge can lead to bigger, more expensive issues like major water damage or even safety hazards.
 If you’re not 100% confident in what you’re doing, or if you encounter any of the situations below, it’s time to put down the wrench and pick up the phone.
 Your home and your safety are worth the professional service call.